Tipe125/CreativeTechnologyProject/CreativeTechnologyProjectCar/README.txt

 into the textbox below it, whenever the object collides with another object an entry will be created with the word 'Crashed' in the Custom Event Column.

+In any heatmaps created, entries involving a custom event will be shown using a green point rather than the usual red shades.

 Database Interface - The Database Interface utilises the Databases populated by the Object Tracker and the Snapshot Camera to create heatmaps visualising the transforms of the tracked object in one or several runs.
 To set up the Database Interface, place